 I figure there are two types of people who look at this page.
 The first group wants to know who I am.
 I’m Anne.
 Yes, it’s just me.
 I’m a solo act.
-I like to say I’m a life-long learner that is constantly intrigued by technology, but that usually puts me in the bucket labeled “propeller head” or “nerd.”
+I like to say I’m a lifelong learner that is intrigued by technology, but that usually puts me in the bucket labeled “propeller head” or “nerd.”
 I’m OK with that.

 The second group wants to know if I allow guest posts or sponsored posts.
 No, I don’t.
 However, I will give you props for finding out more about me so you can craft a pitch.
 That puts you way ahead of your competitors, but I still don’t do guest or sponsored posts.

-I’m a business professional that has been around PCs since the early ’80s.
+I’m a professional that has been around PCs since the early ’80s.
 I’ve done work for companies including Marriott International, General Electric, Charles Schwab, and a host of smaller companies.
 All places where I made mistakes and learned a lot more.

 This site is a passion and not my primary job.
-I’ve run support organizations, online bulletin board systems (BBS), and training programs.
+I’ve run technical support organizations, online bulletin board systems (BBS), and training programs.
 I also help run several websites and sometimes post items on WebMasterDragon.com.

 I got started with PCs when few people knew which operating system would prevail.
-This was before Microsoft came out with Windows.
+This was before Microsoft came out with Windows and Excel.
 And yes, I’ve seen the rise and fall of both Microsoft and Apple.
 And let’s not forget the inroads Google and Linux have made.

 In the last 40+ years, I have seen the continuous frustration of users with personal technology.
 Seldom can I go to my favorite cafe without someone asking a question or sharing a problem.
 Sometimes even knowing the right question to ask can be a challenge.
 Many of those questions have turned into articles.
 The common denominator is all these people are frustrated and want their stuff to work.
 Me too.
-(Yup, that paragraph was before the pandemic.)
+(Yes, that paragraph was before the pandemic.)